deepmodeling/APEX/README.md

     "gpu_scass_type":"c8_m31_1 * NVIDIA T4"
 }
 ```
-Just replace values of `email`, `password` and `program_id` of your own before submit.
+Just replace the values of `email`, `password` and `program_id` of your own before submit.
 As for image used, you can either built your own or use public images from Bohrium or pulling from the Docker Hub.
 Once the workflow is submitted, one can monitor it on https://workflows.deepmodeling.com.

 ### 4.2.
-On local Argo service
+In a Local Argo Service
-One can also build dflow enviornment on local computer by running [install scripts](https://github.com/deepmodeling/dflow/tree/master/scripts) at the dflow repository.
-For example to install on a linux system (not with a root account):
+Additionally, a dflow environment can be constructed on a local computer by executing [installation scripts](https://github.com/deepmodeling/dflow/tree/master/scripts) located in the dflow repository.
+For instance, to install on a Linux system without root access:
 ```shell
 bash install-linux-cn.sh
 ```
-This will automatcally setup local necessary tools of Docker, Minikube, and Argo service with port default to be `127.0.0.1:2746`.
-Thus one can rewrite `global.json` to submit workflow to this container without a Bohrium account, for example:
+This process will automatically configure the required local tools, including Docker, Minikube, and Argo service, with the default port set to `127.0.0.1:2746`.
+Consequently, one can modify the `global.json` file to submit a workflow to this container without needing a Bohrium account.

 ```json
 {
     "apex_image_name": "zhuoyli/apex:amd64",